 APA style is a format for such as .
-It is modified in the style guide of the American Psychological Association (APA), titled the .
-The APA states that the guidelines were developed "to assist reading comprehension in the social and behavioral sciences, for clarity of communication".
+It was developed by the American Psychological Association (APA) "to assist reading comprehension in the social and behavioral sciences, for clarity of communication".

 The student title page includes:

 • paper title

 • author names (the byline)

 APA rule of thumb for citations: write your titles as if they were sentences.
 For the article title, that means that the first letter of the first word is capitalized and the rest are lower case unless they are proper nouns.
 Also, if there is a colon (":") in the title, you capitalize the next word.
 The whole title should also end in punctuation such as a period or a question mark.

 Article in an online journal:

 Author, A. A., Author, B. B., & Author, C. C. (Year).
 Title of article.
 Title of Periodical, volume number(issue number), pages. https://doi.org/xx.xxx/yyyy